OpenNebula/docs/source/overview/opennebula_concepts/cloud_architecture_overview.rst

 .. todo:: Include Postgress above

-- :ref:`Marketplaces <marketplace_overview>` for sharing, provisioning and consuming cloud images.
+- :ref:`Marketplaces <public_marketplace_overview>` for sharing, provisioning and consuming cloud images.
 They can be seen as external datastores, where images can be easily imported, exported and shared by a federation of OpenNebula instances.

 .. todo:: Explain public marketplaces above and link to guide